knkrn5/Programming-Concepts/DevOp/docker/docker.md

 ##### Dockerfile #####

-# -t your-image-name: Tags your image with a name (e.g., my-app).
+# -t our-image-name: Tags your image with a name (e.g., my-app).
-# This dot . tells Docker to look for the Dockerfile in the current directory.
+docker build -t your-image-name . # This dot . tells Docker to look for the Dockerfile in the current directory.
-docker build -t your-image-name .

 # Run the container
 # -d: Detached mode (runs in background).